 There is a special tax regime for contractors and self-employed sub-contractors in the construction industry.
 Employees in the construction industry should be dealt with under the normal PAYE system.

-Contact our Employment Law Solicitors Wokingham, Berkshire & Across Thames Valley Today
+Contact our Employment Law Solicitors Wokingham, Reading, Berkshire & Across Thames Valley Today

 We have many years experience in dealing with employment status issues and so we are well placed to advise you on your status and your rights.
 We are a proactive and down-to-earth team of highly experienced solicitors; bringing a high quality and professional service to your local area.
 We regularly advise clients in Wokingham and Reading and across all of Berkshire and the surrounding areas including Bracknell, Theale, Henley, Ascot, Crowthorne, Maidenhead, Theale, Camberley, Farnborough and Windsor.
 Speak to one of our team today to see how we can help on 0118 978 0099.
 Our solicitors will move fast to find a solution personal to you.